-Our policy work on nutrition
+Our policy work on resilience

 Concern is committed to building the resilience of individuals and communities so they can better prepare for the often recurrent challenges and risks they face and are able to recover when disaster strikes.